-Obviously this page will really come into its own once the world is functional and we can all get out and enjoy our shopping as we once did.
+This feature really comes into its own now the world is functional and we can all get out and enjoy our shopping as we once did.

 We have checked all the details, and as far as we can tell, everything is correct at time of publishing.
 There are links to most of the markets and plenty of information to hand.
 Bear in mind that everything is subject to change, as we’re sure you are more than aware.